MarcelloMuy/ci-ms1-rickshaw-tours/README.md

   - All elements were responsive using different break points.
 Pass.

 ### Images
   - Check if all images were loaded, weren’t distorted and were responsive for different break points.
+Pass.

 ### Buttons
   - Check if all buttons were consistent and with a hover effect.
-Pass
+Pass.

-### Footer:
+### Footer
   - Facebook – When clicking the icon, a new tab opens and redirects to the Facebook page.
 Pass.
   - Twitter - When clicking the icon, a new tab opens and redirects to the Twitter page.
 Pass.
   - Instagram - When clicking the icon, a new tab opens and redirects to the Instagram page.
 Pass.